 Before you undergo IVF we will offer the following tests

-We will test hormone levels for you and your partner and test for any other factors that may be contributing to infertility (such as hypothyroid in women).
+We will test hormone levels for you and your partner and test for any other factors that may be contributing to infertility (such as hypothyroid in women and presence of infectious diseases in both partners).
+We will also assess a hormone called Anti-Mullerian Hormone (AMH).
+This can help us understand your ovarian reserve.

 It’s surprising how often this simple investigation reveals the real reason for difficulties and either allows a natural pregnancy to occur or ensures that an IVF pregnancy has the best chance of becoming established.
 Typical problems identified are endometriosis or cysts and these may be treated with medication or surgery, depending on the individual situation.
 We quite often meet new patients who have undergone IVF treatment but have not had this essential investigation first.